-The DVR functions will not be available until you install the Micro SD Card.
+The DVR functions will not be available until you install the External Hard Drive.
+(Or Micro SD Card.
+We highly recommend using an External Hard Drive!)
+Instructions to install your External Hard Drive are found here.

 - Press Home button on remote.